Call Irving Law, Business Lawyers, on (08) 6460-5460

 Do You Want To Start A New Company In Australia?

-Here’s one example of an edit we might make.
-The standard company constitutions produced by most online company incorporation services include default settings such as the quorum for shareholders and directors meetings, and the minimum number of votes needed to pass resolutions.
+Here’s one example of a service we offer to Australian company directors.
+The standard company constitutions produced by most Australian online company incorporation services include many default settings, such as the quorum for shareholders and directors meetings, and the minimum number of votes needed to pass resolutions.
 (The quorum is the number of people needed to hold a valid meeting.)

-You May Also Need A Shareholders Agreement
+Do You Need A Shareholders Agreement for Your Company?